tirr-c/jxl-oxide/README.md

 **For `jxl-oxide`:**
 - `rayon` (default): Enable multithreading using `rayon`.
 - `lcms2`: Integrate into Little CMS 2 which supports arbitrary ICC profiles and enables CMYK to RGB conversion.
-(Note that this will add dependencies written in C.)
+Note that this will add dependencies written in C.
+- `moxcms`: Integrate into `moxcms` crate which supports arbitrary ICC profiles like `lcms2`.
+  `moxcms` is written in pure Rust, so it won't add any additional C dependency.
 - `image`: Integrate into the `image` crate. `jxl_oxide::integration::JxlDecoder` will be made available.